Hegezcc/dewny/README.md

 ### Node

- * If you haven't already, use command line to navigate to `node/` folder in the project and `run npm install` .
+ * Use command line to navigate to `node/` folder in the project and run `nvm use` and `npm install` .
-   You should also install your preferred database driver, e.g. `with npm install mysql2` .
+   You should also install your preferred database driver, e.g. with `npm install mysql2` .
    [More info](https://sequelize.org/v5/manual/getting-started.html)
  * Copy `node/config/auth.example.json` to `node/config/auth.json` and configure it to match your credentials.
    You might also want to take a look at `node/config/config.mjs` .